Correctional Officer

 Verbal deescalation is not something I have been trained in, but I developed some skill at it along the way.
 In this particular environment it mostly consisted of explaining the obvious, that the inmate was NOT going to win a test of force and that if things got physical they would end up in the hole and with administrative charges against them, possibly criminal charges as well.
 The problem is the inmate often WANTED to go to the hole or would rather "face the music" rather than face his homies if he didn't go thru with being a dick.
 It was actually common for inmates to manufacture a light-weight situation just to get locked up.

-Asked by Diane about 6 years ago
+Asked by OwedByConvict almost 7 years ago

-Asked by Elvis over 6 years ago
+Asked by Donald about 6 years ago

 Have you ever worked in the alternative lifestyle area of the prison?
 If so what was it like?